StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 ### Cpu limits resourcequota

-Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource limits for Cpu defined in a ResourceQuota The monitor will alert when the total Cpu limits in the namespace gets to 90% or more of the established by the quota.
+Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource limits for Cpu defined in a ResourceQuota.
+The monitor will alert when the total Cpu limits in the namespace gets to 90% or more of the established by the quota.
 Each `resourcequota` in the namespace produces a monitor health state.

 ### Cpu requests resourcequota
-Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource requests for Cpu defined in a ResourceQuota The monitor will alert when the total Cpu requests in the namespace gets to 90% or more of the established by the quota.
+Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource requests for Cpu defined in a ResourceQuota.
+The monitor will alert when the total Cpu requests in the namespace gets to 90% or more of the established by the quota.
 Each `resourcequota` in the namespace produces a monitor health state.

 ### Daemonset desired replicas